Pecan Pie Cheesecake

 - The filling calls for rum but you could bourbon also.
 Or if you don’t want to use alcohol, you can mix in vanilla extract instead.
 It bakes up gooey and sticky on top of the cheesecake.
 It’s perfection!

-This cheesecake got rave reviews with my taste testers.
+This pecan pie cheesecake got rave reviews from my taste testers.
 It has a creamy filling, crunchy crust, and ooey-gooey pecan pie topping.

 I’ve retested the recipe, updated the process, and made a video with process shots to help you have success when making it.
 The biggest challenge is preventing the cheesecake from sticking inside the pan.
 Even with lining it and spraying it with nonstick spray, the topping seeped down and “glued” the springform together.